Grove Subscribe and Save

 The Problem

-In such a competitive sector as ecommerce, the company was under consistent pressure to show higher subscription rates and retention measures.
-While not all customers are value shoppers, we heard repeatedly in user interviews that everyone appreciates getting a good deal and being rewarded for loyalty.
+In such a competitive sector as ecommerce, Grove was under consistent pressure to show higher subscription rates and retention measures.
+We heard repeatedly in user interviews that customers love getting a good deal and being rewarded for loyalty, especially when there are alternative stores.
+This was backed up with site metrics that correlate discounts with increases in virtually every measure that we track.

 The Big Idea

-Given the customer input and competitive landscape, we built conviction that offering ongoing discounts on subscribed products would make customers happy, and happy customers generally shop more.
+Given the customer input and competitive landscape, we built conviction that offering ongoing discounts on subscribed products would make customers happy and lead to increases in acquisition, retention, and order sizes.
 The Subscribe and Save program would offer an initial adoption discount on a first-time purchase, plus an ongoing discount as long as the customer stays subscribed.

 Here is an early illustrative flow used to align engineering and merchandising stakeholders on pricing updates and the need to store customer selections on the backend.